guoqinwill/karmada/docs/proposals/scheduling/policy-effetive-strategy/statization-of-propagation-policy.md

 ## Summary

-In this paper, We propose an improvement to the Policy enforcement mechanism, called Policy staticization.
+In this paper, we propose an improvement to the Policy enforcement mechanism, called Policy Staticization.
-Before the introduction of this feature, modification of a Policy would immediately affect the resource templates it manages, potentially causing a huge shock to the system, which is too sensitive.
+Before the introduction of this feature, modification of a Policy would immediately affect the ResourceTemplate it manages, potentially causing a huge shock to the system, which is too sensitive.

 We want Policy to be just some API-based static system strategies.
 Modification of the Policy should not actively cause changes to the system behavior,